x0can/LMS-API/question3.md

 - Create an input validation function to check if the date is two weeks from current date
 - Check if applicant's start date is okay and
 - Send a `POST` request to our backend

+Test by starting a server on the following path `/clients/index.html`

+Or simply open the html file on a browser.

 client.handlers.js